namjoonsuh/Network-CFSG/README.md

     **(4)** a list of pairs of nodes which create the ad-hoc edges of the selected model.

 # Karate club data example
+We take a simple example on the application of our model to famous Zachary Karate club data-set.
 ```R
 ##### Load libraries and functions for analysis
 library(igraphdata) # for karate data